Getting a confirmation code from a URL

 List of the access rights the app requires.
 Values in the list are separated by commas.

 Rights must be requested from the list defined when registering the app.
-To view the allowed rights, go to https://oauth.yandex.com/client/<client_id>/info and specify the app ID instead of <client_id>.
+To see the allowed permissions, open the link https://oauth.yandex.com/client/<client_id>/info, replacing <client_id> with your app's ID.

 If the scope and optional_scope parameters aren't passed, the token will be issued with the rights specified when registering the application.